luis-sanfelices/PyWebHarvest/pywebharvest_tools/README.md

-# PyWebHarvest
+# PyWebHarvest_tools

-This package contains a data extraction pipeline designed to extract information from web pages using BeautifulSoup, perform transformations, and load the data into JSON files.
+This package contains tools designed to extract information from web pages using BeautifulSoup, perform transformations, and load the data into JSON files.
 It is organized into three main components: loaders, extractors, and runners.

 ## Loaders